 Media: The Standard Emergency Warning Signal should NOT be used with this

-Ex-Tropical Cyclone Olwyn has weakened below cyclone intensity.
+Ex-Tropical Cyclone Quang has made landfall and weakened below cyclone

-Details of Ex-Tropical Cyclone Olwyn at 8:00 am WST:
+Details of Ex-Tropical Cyclone Quang at 7:00 pm WST:

 Intensity: Tropical Low, sustained winds near the centre of 55 kilometres per